 The basic pricing for ShareInvestor WebPro is set out below.
 Market Data Fee (real time stock prices) really isn’t needed unless you’re a trader (and even then you can get them from your broker if you trade actively), so I wouldn’t recommend getting it.

 Financial Horse Coupon Code / Promo Code

-On top of that, there is a Financial Horse Coupon Code / Promo Code that will less S$20 off the quoted prices above, so it’s a complete no brainer to use if you’re signing up.
+On top of that, there is a Financial Horse Coupon Code / Promo Code that will give you a $10 rebate!

 The coupon code / promo code is SGFH10D